We are committed to helping build healthy communities.

 Michael Nolan and Andrew Gentile leading a sleep clinic at the Horizons Program.
 Upper Canada College, Toronto.

 By nurturing teens' emotional resilience and wisdom, we are helping build the elders of tomorrow today.

-Locally, we are excited to be continuing this building through our multi-year collaboration with the Horizons Program at Upper Canada College, teaching stress reduction, emotional intelligence and self-regulation skills to youth from priority neighbourhoods during the summer term.
+Locally, we collaborated for three years with the Horizons Program at Upper Canada College, teaching stress reduction, emotional intelligence and self-regulation skills to youth from priority neighbourhoods during the summer term.

-Throughout the regular academic year at Upper Canada College we are working on these same skills through online classes with grades 8 through 12.
+Twice during the regular academic year at Upper Canada College we have taught on these same skills through online classes with grades 8 through 12.

 In the Territory of Nunavut we are collaborating with non-profit organizations and governmental bodies to develop and teach holistic mental health approaches that are of benefit.